-Explicit desire of governments and defence forces to increase the use of modeling and simulation
+Explicit desire of governments and defence forces to increase the use of modeling and simulation to mitigate budget pressures

-More defence forces and governments are adopting simulation in training programs because it improves training effectiveness, significantly lowers costs, reduces operational demands on aircraft that are being depreciated faster than originally planned, and lowers risk compared to operating actual weapon system platforms.
-Using a simulator for training also reduces actual aircraft flying hours and allows training for situations where an actual aircraft and/or its crew and passengers would be at risk.
-The U.S. Air Force, which is the U.S. government's largest user of energy, estimates that its fuel costs have risen more than 225 percent over the past decade.
-The escalating cost of fuel is one factor prompting a greater adoption of simulation-based training.
-Unlike civil aviation where the use of simulators for training is common practice, there are no regulatory requirements to train in simulators in the military, and the nature of mission-focused training demands at least some live training.
+More defence forces and governments are adopting simulation in training programs because it improves training effectiveness, reduces operational demands on aircraft, lowers risk compared to operating actual weapon system platforms and significantly lowers costs.
+For example, the U.S. Air Force (USAF) is making more extensive use of simulation for KC-135 tanker boom operator training, which costs approximately \$20,000 for a three-hour training mission in the actual aircraft, but only \$1,000 for that same three-hour training mission in simulators.
+The higher cost of live training and the desire to save aircraft for operational use are two factors prompting a greater adoption of simulation-based training.
+Unlike civil aviation, where the use of simulators for training is common practice, there are no regulatory requirements to train in simulators in the military and the nature of mission-focused training demands at least some live training; however, the balance of live and synthetic training is shifting more to simulation.

 We have begun to see militaries plan for the increased use of simulation as part of the overall training curriculum.
-For example, the U.S. Navy reports the share of simulation-based training on some specific U.S. Navy platforms could rise close to 50% by 2020 and the U.S. Air Force is performing significant upgrades to its fleet of KC-135 operational flight trainers, as well as acquiring new KC-135 boom operator weapon systems trainers.
-The intent is to increase the amount of synthetic training done by KC-135 tanker aircrews to help lower overall costs, extend the operational life of aircraft, and focus use of aircraft on operational requirements.
-The cost of fuel, detrimental environmental impacts, and significant wear and tear on weapon systems and aircraft all point to greater use of simulation and synthetic training.
+For example, the U.S. Navy reports the share of simulation-based training on some specific U.S. Navy aircraft platforms could rise close to 50% by 2020.
 Because of the cost associated with conducting live training exercises, most militaries expect to rebalance the mix of live, virtual and constructive (computer-based) training and shift more of the training curriculum to home station virtual and constructive simulation.
 For example, the U.S. Army is planning to reduce the use of live training ranges and transfer some of this training to virtual and constructive simulation to reduce costs.
-This will ultimately create opportunities for training devices and training services.
+This will ultimately create opportunities for simulation-based training centres, services and products.
 We view CAE as being part of the solution to achieving lower training costs while maintaining or improving readiness.